Jonesey13/mmv3-physics-editor/README.md

 * This gui tool leverages the [webview](https://github.com/zserge/webview) library to build a minimal native GUI
 * The basic code structure for the gui follows the [Compactor](https://github.com/Freaky/Compactor) project closely

+## Usage
+_This tool has only been tested on the European (PAL) version of the game_

+When opening the application a file explorer prompt will open.
+Please select a valid Micro Machines V3 .bin file (not the .cue!)

 ## Build Instructions
 To build the app please install rust (via rustup) and run `cargo build --release` from the root directory

-## Usage
-_This tool has only been tested on the European (PAL) version of the game_

-Copy the target binary into the same folder as the editor with the name mmv3.bin
-* The editor will modify the file in place so take a backup beforehand if you would like to avoid data loss

 **This application will not work in administrator mode due to [this issue](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues/50)**!